 IoTUK Nation Database

 The IoTUK Nation Database brings together a snapshot of the current state of the businesses and organisations that make up the Internet of Things sector in the UK.
 We've created the database using open data and the power of "the web of data" to collate and cross-reference information from a variety of sources.
-You can find a snapshot of the dataset on Data Mill North or get an overview with the interactive visualisation below.
+You can find a snapshot of the dataset on Data Mill North or get an overview with the interactive visualisation we created below.
 An API is coming soon.

 In the visualisation below, Organisations shows the number of entities we identified as active in the IoT space.
 These entities have registered addresses in the UK and could be a registered business, a government organisation, or an academic institution.
 For registered businesses, Revenue is, where available, the total turnover of that business provided to Companies House (this will include non-IoT activity).
 Staff shows an estimate of the number of staff employed by that organisation.
 For some organisations we have identified the IoT-specific projects they are involved with.
 Where the data are available, we have included the amount of Investment provided to the organisation for those projects.

-To show where organisations are located, we've created a hexagonal heatmap representation of statistical regions[ref].
+To show where organisations are located, we've created a hexagonal heatmap representation of statistical regions[reference].
 This aims to give the same visual weight to areas with roughly similar populations (150,000 - 800,000).
 The stronger the colour of a hexagon, the more organisations are in that region.
 You can also switch to a geographic representation.

 By founding year

 Organisations founded per year.
 Organisations founded before 1960 are included in the 1960 column.